damian-andrzej/grafana-for-python-app/README.md

     app.wsgi_app = make_wsgi_app()
 ```

 There is various of metrics that we are able to track via this library.
-Some of them listed below
+Some of them listed below.
+Detailed informations in official docs - https://prometheus.github.io/client_python/instrumenting/

 ![Alt text](images/metrics.png)